 We’re living in the age of a million podcasts.
 Not only are there podcasts about every single topic, but there are multiple podcasts about every single topic.
 That can make it a bit difficult to choose which podcast will be the best for learning about something — decision paralysis is real.
 To help you out, we’ve put together an overview of some of our five favorite German podcasts for language learning.
 Whether you’re just starting out or you’re looking for something more advanced, there’s a podcast out there for you to help as you learn German.

 Annik Rubens started this podcast back in 2007, well before the boom in audio learning.
-Also, interestingly, Rubens is not a teacher by training.
-But this podcast is one of the strongest introductory tools to the language, with very short episodes — around 5 minutes each — covering a wide range of topics.
-From absolute beginner lessons recorded in English all the way up to readings of German fairy tales, you can cover a lot of ground.
+Rubens is not a teacher by training, but this podcast is one of the strongest introductory tools to the language.
+Each of the very short episodes — around 5 minutes each — explains a wide range of topics.
+From lessons for absolute beginner, which are recorded in English, all the way up to readings of German fairy tales, this show covers a lot of ground.
 And as the name implies, everything is spoken slowly and clearly to make it easier for you to understand.

-Coffee Break is from the Radio Lingua network, which offers podcasts on multiple languages.
-Thus, it’s a tad more organized than Slow German is.
-Each episode is about 20 minutes long, and it’s hosted by a native speaker, Thomas, who is teaching a student, Mark.
+Coffee Break is from the Radio Lingua network, which offers podcasts in a whole host of multiple languages.
+The language lessons are more strictly organized than Slow German’s are, witch each episode coming in at about 20 minutes long.
+It’s hosted by a native speaker, Thomas, who is teaching a student, Mark.
 With this framework, it mimics the feeling of a classroom setting.
-They also bring on a cultural correspondent and grammar guide to share their own insights on the language.
+To broaden their coverage, they bring on a cultural correspondent and grammar guide to share their own insights on the language.
 All together, it’s a very well-produced introduction to the German language.